mcmasty/mcmasty.github.io/_pages/covid-splash.md

 ## Impact in Lives Lost

 In terms of fatality, the number of lives lost is moving in the right direction.
-Yesterday was the 5th consecutive day of a decreasing death total; the longest stretch we've had in this outbreak.
+Prior to yesterday, the trend was 5 consecutive days of a decreasing death total; the longest stretch we've had in this outbreak.

 ![New Death Summary]({{ site.url }}{{ site.baseurl }}/assets/images/covid/new_death_20200422_1587582780.png){: .align-center}